maedeh-jeddi/RainBot/README.md

 ### `ros2 launch` fails with "launch configuration ... does not exist"

-Launch executes its action list in order — a `DeclareLaunchArgument` must appear before anything that substitutes it.
+Launch executes its action list in order: a `DeclareLaunchArgument` must appear before anything that substitutes it.

 ### RViz exits immediately with SIGSEGV